 A rare moment of relaxation in our garden, that first swelteringly hot summer in France.
 My mother commented that the heat was as bad as Nigeria.

 In the meantime we talked about where to go.
 We discussed returning to South Africa, where I was born, and a part of me will always wish that we had done that.
 We discussed Australia, where Bruce had spent his youth.
 We talked about New Caledonia where I had lived, or Spain and any number of other places.
-Mostly I wanted to go home, but we had lost our house and we knew that raising the funds for another would take a very long time.
+Mostly I wanted to go home to England, but we had lost our house and we knew that raising the funds for another would take a very long time.

 And as all parents know, the children have to come in to the equation.
 We had removed them from a school where they were very happy and doing well in the UK.
 Pippa and William were now fluent in French.
 They were part of the French education system.
 And we didn’t have the funds for a big move anyway.
 Oddly enough a friend asked me just the other day where I would recommend living – where in the world, that is – for we have travelled a great deal and lived in a lot of different countries.
 And I replied:

 “While you are young and energetic, if you are going to go to the trouble of moving country and culture, for goodness’ sake choose somewhere a bit more exotic than France!”

 I still feel that.
 France is great for a holiday.
 But live there ?
 Nah …